QEC-pages/vecdec/README.md

 $\sum_i c_i \ln(1/p_i-1)$
 is not too large.

+The following gives a more detailed description for `mode=2.1`:
-To this end, it stores the list of codewords found in a hash, and outputs four numbers:
+The program stores the list of codewords found in a hash, and outputs four numbers:
 - The sum of estimated contributions to the logical error probability from all codewords found, $\displaystyle\sum_c\prod_{i\in